Add the plugin to an existing project

 When you open the project, you can find ArcGIS Maps SDK for Unreal Engine is enabled in Plugins.

-To open the project:
+To open the project, there are three ways:

 Double-click the project in the Epic Games launcher or Unreal Engine Project Browser.